AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated the CI build that includes the documentation to fail if a doxygen warning happens
 - Removed deprecated swig code that allowed still importing `sys_model.h` instead of `sys_model.i`
 - Updated :ref:`groundMapping` to correct behavior if ``maximumRange == -1``
+- Updated scripts to work with ``matplotlib`` version 3.10.x without errors or warnings

 Version 2.5.0 (Sept.
 30, 2024)